Helianthus Annuus (Sunflower) Seed Oil

 Palm oil is rich in Vitamin E and thereby helps to promote cell growth of the hair follicles, which results in stronger hair.
 The carotenes in palm oil are also responsible for the growth and division of cells and will prevent the hair from becoming weak and brittle.
 The saturated fats and lipids in this oil make this a perfect moisturizer for hair.

-Kernel Oil is rich in palmitic acid, vitamin E, K and A, a powerful mix of nutrients.
+Argan Oil is rich in palmitic acid, vitamin E, K and A, a powerful mix of nutrients.
 It is also loaded with antioxidants.
 These antioxidants reduce hair loss by keeping the collagen that holds hair follicles tight.
-With regular use, kernel oil can also give you soft, bouncy hair because it is light and non-greasy.
+With regular use, argan oil can also give you soft, bouncy hair because it is light and non-greasy.

 Nigella Sativa Oil